hove-io/navitia/documentation/navitia.io/source/integration.rst

 The other one, the most used, is to access the 'journey' api endpoint: `<https://api.navitia.io/v1/journeys?from={resource_id_1}&to={resource_id_2}&datetime={datetime}>`_ .

 .. note::
     Navitia.io handle lot's of different data sets (regions).
-Some of them can overlap, with for example opendata data sets and private data sets.
+Some of them can overlap.
+For example opendata data sets can overlap with private data sets.

     When using the journeys endpoint the data set used to compute the journey is chosen using the possible datasets of the origin and the destination.

-    For the moment it is not yet possible to compute journeys on different data sets, but it will one day be possible (with a meta system).
+    For the moment it is not yet possible to compute journeys on different data sets, but it will one day be possible (with a cross-data-set system).

     If you want to use a specific data set, use the journey api within the data set: `<https://api.navitia.io/v1/coverage/{your_dataset}/journeys>`_